gilzamir18/AI4U/README.md

 Agent abstraction defines an agent living in a environment and interacting with this environment by means of sensors and actuators.
 So, NPC specification is a kind of agent specification.
 Agent's components are: sensors, actuators, events, reward functions and brain.
 Sensors and actuators are the interface between agents and environments.
 A sensor provides data to an agent's brain, while actuators send actions from agent to environment.
 A brain is a script that proccessing sensors' data e made a decision (selects an action by time).

 # Use ai4upy for Training
 The Python side of the AI4U can be installed using local pip package.
-To install it, enter the directory pyplugin/ai4upy and run the command:
+To install it, enter the directory pyplugin/ai4upy/ai4u and run the command:

     pip install -e .

+Additionally, install the libraries related to training.
+To do this, navigate to the `pyplugin` directory and run the following command:

+    pip install -r sb3_requirements.txt

-This command allows you train and run an agent living in a Godot scene.
+This command allows you to train and run an agent within a Godot scene.

 # Tutorials